-Windy Willows grows a range of over 50 trees which are categorized as small, medium or large garden trees.
-The large garden trees generally have invasive root systems which cannot be planted within 3 to 4 meters of a house.
+Windy Willows grows a range of over 50 trees, which are categorized as small, medium, or large garden trees.
+The large garden trees generally have invasive root systems, which cannot be planted within three to four metres of a house.

-The list of trees attached also categorizes the trees as Indigenous (I) or exotic (E).
+The attached list of trees also categorises the trees as indigenous (I) or exotic (E).
 Don’t make the mistake of assuming that all exotic trees are invasive or `water guzzlers’.
-Further codes will allow you to determine whether the tree is deciduous (D) or ever green (EG).
-In a small complex it is generally advisable to opt for deciduous trees so that the sun can warm the house in winter.
+Further codes will allow you to determine whether the tree is deciduous (D) or ever-green (EG).
+In a small complex, it is generally advisable to opt for deciduous trees, so that the sun can warm the house in winter.
 In summer, when you really don’t want too much sun in the house, a deciduous tree can provide both shade and a cool house.

 Another important consideration in choosing a tree is whether it is frost tender (FT) or hardy (H).
 Planting an Acacia Fever Tree in Johannesburg is a challenging proposition.
-Frost tender trees don’t cope well with temperatures that drop below about 3 degrees in winter.
-An Acacia karoo by contrast, is a hardy tree which will withstand the Highveld winters with ease.
-Protected suburban gardens will allow even frost tender trees such as the Fever Tree to grow to a height where frost no longer matters.
+Frost tender trees don’t cope well with temperatures that drop below about three degrees in winter.
+An Acacia karoo, by contrast, is a hardy tree, which will withstand the Highveld winters with ease.
+Protected suburban gardens will allow even frost tender trees, such as the Fever Tree to grow to a height where frost no longer matters.